Change Polar Coordinates To Rectangular Coordinates

 Here, the sine function connects the angle θ to the y-coordinate.
 These equations form the foundation of the conversion process, showing how the polar system can be translated into the rectangular one.

 Now, let's walk through the steps in more detail.
-On the flip side, suppose we have a point in polar coordinates represented as r and θ.
-To convert this to rectangular coordinates, we substitute the values of x and y using the formulas mentioned above.
+Suppose we have a point in polar coordinates represented as r and θ.
+Which means to convert this to rectangular coordinates, we substitute the values of x and y using the formulas mentioned above.
 It’s important to note that the angle θ must be in a standard range, typically between 0 and 2π, to ensure consistency in calculations.

-That said, it's crucial to understand that the direction of the angle matters.
+On the flip side, it's crucial to understand that the direction of the angle matters.
 In most mathematical contexts, angles are measured counterclockwise from the positive x-axis.
-If the angle is given in radians or degrees, we must check that the conversion accounts for this correctly.
-As an example, if θ is measured in radians, the conversion remains straightforward, but if it’s in degrees, we need to convert it to radians before applying the trigonometric functions.
+But if the angle is given in radians or degrees, we must confirm that the conversion accounts for this correctly.
+Here's one way to look at it: if θ is measured in radians, the conversion remains straightforward, but if it’s in degrees, we need to convert it to radians before applying the trigonometric functions.

 To further solidify our understanding, let’s look at a practical example.
 Imagine we have a point with polar coordinates r = 5 and θ = π/4 (which is 45 degrees).
 Using the conversion formulas: